somecatperson/SomeRandomConfigFiles/README.md

 # SomeRandomConfigFiles
-Run the script and do what it says
+Run the script as root and do what it says